delvendahl/SCN2A_simulations_HMG/README.md

 # Pyramidal neuron model for studying ***SCN2A*** mutations

-This directory contains NEURON and Python files to simulate the effect of different *SCN2A* mutations in a reconstructed pyramidal neuron.
+This repository contains NEURON and Python files to simulate the effect of different *SCN2A* mutations in a reconstructed mouse cortical L5 pyramidal neuron.
 The model is based on the implementation by [Ben-Shalom et al. 2017](http://dx.doi.org/10.1016/j.biopsych.2017.01.009) of the model that accompanied the paper "State and